scttcper/ts-trueskill/README.md

 ```

 ### Differences from python version
-- Currently does not support multiple backends
+- Does not support multiple backends

 ### License
 This package is Licensed under MIT, but is a port of the [BSD](http://en.wikipedia.org/wiki/BSD_licenses) licensed python TrueSkill package by Heungsub Lee.
 The _TrueSkill™_ brand is not very permissive.
 Microsoft permits only Xbox Live games or non-commercial projects to use TrueSkill™.